Updated: May 20, 2025

 Once you have a denial in hand, follow this denial recovery process to appeal and recover it:

-- Examine all aspects: Gather data to understand where and why the denial occurred.
+1. Examine all aspects: Gather data either manually or via denial management software to understand where and why the denial occurred.
 It might take examination across facilities, providers, payers, and procedures.

-- Analyze reasons behind denials: Determine the root causes of the denial, such as coding errors, missing data, or lack of prior authorization, to develop prevention strategies.
+2. Analyze reasons behind denials: Use your denial management software or insights from your team or third-party partners to determine the root causes of denials, such as coding errors, missing data, or lack of prior authorization, to rectify all issues and prevent ongoing denials

 3 denial recovery challenges and their solutions